AlexanderKosik/kickstart_regex/content/introduction.md

 ```

 ## Limitations
 The shown examples are quite simple but show the usage of builtin functions and methods of the Python string object well.
-The solutions are not only restricted to Python, similar methods exists in most other modern Programming Languages like Java or C++.
+The solutions are not only restricted to Python, similar methods exists in most other modern Programming Languages.

-So in most cases we are good to go when we use what's available in our string methods and ignore RegEx at all.
+The point is that in most cases we are good to go when we use what's available in our string methods and ignore RegEx at all.

 But there are also cases were we reach the limit of what is possible with builting methods.
 Here are some examples.
 What if: